FreeFly0125/cat-dog-classify/README.md

 # Animal Classification

-## Assignment Overview:
+## Overview:
-You will work with an API endpoint that generates images of cats and dogs as Base64-encoded files.
-Your task is to develop an application that accomplishes the following:
+You work with an API endpoint that generates images of cats and dogs as Base64-encoded files.
+The application accomplishes the following:

 - Displays the last 10 images of cats and dogs, each tagged with the retrieval time, organized in two separate rows or columns.
 - Automatically fetches and updates these images in real-time, even if the page isn't actively being viewed.